 Nervousness and feeling on edge

-Physical symptoms – such as pain, nausea, sweating or trembling
+Physical symptoms – such as pain, nausea, headache, IBS, fatigue, sweating or trembling

 Some people have difficulty quelling the constant stream of negative thoughts resulting in a continuum of questioning oneself, thus negating an ability to come to terms with the past.

 It is estimated that one in three people who have suffered trauma will develop some form of PTSD.